pantheon-systems/documentation/source/docs/articles/users/generating-ssh-keys.md

 ---
 SSH as a protocol is not supported on Pantheon. <!--You can not connect via SSH using Putty.--> These directions are to allow you have passwordless access if you configure Drush or SFTP to use the keys setup by putty.

-**Note**: SSH keys include the user and hostname of the account/computer that it was generated on as a comment (in the form of "==user@usercomputer") at the end of the file.
-If you experience errors, see the troubleshooting section at the end of the document.
+<div class="alert alert-info" role="alert"> <strong> Note:</strong> SSH keys include the user and hostname of the account/computer that it was generated on as a comment (in the form of "==user@usercomputer") at the end of the file.
+If you experience errors, see the troubleshooting section at the end of the document.</div>

 Spaces and non-standard alphanumeric characters in the user or hostname can cause an SSH key to appear invalid to Pantheon.